Ex0brain/trelis24.github.io/_posts/2018-08-03-Windows-WPAD-Poisoning-Responder.md

 If, by chance, the victim clicks the link, a reverse shell will be downloaded:
 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/responder4.PNG)

-And with a netcat in port 140 the attacker will be able to obtain access to the victim's computer:
+Finally, if the victim executes the malicious executable, with netcat in port 140 the attacker will be able to obtain access to the victim's computer:
 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/shell.png)

 # Mitigation
 * First solution for this attack is, create DNS entry with “WPAD” that points to the corporate proxy server.
 So the attacker won’t be able to manipulate the traffic.
-* Second solution is disable “Autodetect Proxy Settings” on all Internet Explorers with Group Policy.
+* Second solution is disable “Autodetect Proxy Settings” on all browsers.